 By Kevin Seifert | ESPN.com

-After Green Bay’s 51-45 wild-card playoff loss at Arizona, here are three (mostly) indisputable facts I feel relatively sure about:
+After Green Bay’s 31-24 loss to Cincinnati, here are three (mostly) indisputable facts I feel relatively sure about: